dyaghas/to-do-app/README.md

 ## General info

-Android application that allows the creation of a to-do list.
+Tool that allows the creation of a to-do list stored in a Firebase database.

 Obs: the app is still in development, because of that, it is possible that some tools where not implemented or are not working properly.